DomainDrivenArchitecture/ddaArchitecture/en/80_config_management/20_analysis/README.md

 # Analysis

-##Why do we need Config Management?
+##Business Value of Config Management
+* Standardize system setup - thats good for
+  * increase environmental control - new insights will result in continuous progress
+  * all installed systems will benefit simultaneously from new insights
+  * systems can be installed repeatable - so testing in test systems become more meaningful
-* repeatability - server-setup should be repeatable for controlled fixing of issues.
+* Increase automation - thats good for
-* automate&hide - boring details like file-mode or file-owner should be automated away.
-* Handle large number of servers
+  * hide a huge number of boring details
-* React fast on demand for new servers
+  * react fast on tasks like setup of new system or apply new configuration
-* Standardize components setup - so all installed system will benefit from new insights.

-##What's difficult at Config Management?
+  * handle more systems with less human operators

+##Limits & Scoping
+Question is how is config management can be distinguished from things like
+* windows desktop applications with their installers or
+* linux packages?

+My thesis is: Config Management is the general unit for configuring all systems in scope

+##Important Concepts
+There are many relevant Dimensions for cutting modules
+* tenants,
+* different system environments like dev, test, staging, integration or production
-* There are many cross cutting dimensions for modules (tenant, security, functionality, backup, users identity on various levels, different environments for one application stack ...)
+* cross cutting aspects like security, backup, users identity on various levels

+Versions matters
-* There are different deployed versions of configuration on servers
+* There will always be the situation of different versions of deployed software

-* Blind shoot server configuration is dangerous
-* Configurations in config management should be well tested
-* Target systems differ on wide range (e.g. operating system, server, desktop, device type like smartphone)
-* Pull / Push both methods are needed.
+Distinguish between debit and actual.
+On the one hand configuration will describe the debit side and facts will cover the actual side n server.

+Tests of configurations

+Configuration can be distributed in push mode
 * Push is important for security reason (server-credentials may not reside on every server node in net)

-  * Pull is important for social & technical reason (some nets may be not accessible from outside / or developers don't like uncontrolled updates from outside)
+Configuration can be distributed in pull mode.
+Pull is important for social & technical reason.

-##Insigths
-* Distinguishing the following module types might be useful:
-  * CM core modules - things like CM transport & execution, target fact recognition
-  * CM middleware modules - like httpd, backup or hardening
-  * CM App-Stacks - like owncloud consisting of httpd, database, app, backup, hardening, monitoring and individual configuration.
-  * Configuration is an central concept in Config Management.
-Therefore Configuration would be a CM core module.
+* Technical: Some networks may be not accessible from outside.
+* Social: Developers don't like uncontrolled updates from outside.

+Configuration is different for each system.

+Configuration is quite complex.